 Airborne Radar (F-SAR)

-The large-scale airborne synthetic-aperture radar (SAR) facility, referred to as F-SAR, is based at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) DLR-Microwaves and Radar Institute in Oberpfaffenhofen.
-Used on board the DLR Dornier DO 228-212 research aircraft, the system is in a class of its own in terms of performance.
-F-SAR is the only facility of its kind in the world; it provides high-quality SAR image data in five different frequency bands (X, C, S, L and P) – up to four of these bands can be used simultaneously.
-At the same time, F-SAR offers fully polarimetric measurement modes in all of these bands, as well as single-pass interferometric imaging.
+The airborne synthetic aperture radar (SAR), designated F-SAR, is a large-scale research facility at the DLR Microwaves and Radar Institute based in Oberpfaffenhofen.
+Operated on board DLR’s Dornier DO 228-212 research aircraft, the system is in a class of its own in terms of performance.
+Unique in the world, the F-SAR delivers SAR image data of the highest quality in five different frequency bands (X-, C-, S-, L- and P-band), up to four of them simultaneously.
+At the same time, the F-SAR offers fully polarimetric measurement modes in all frequency bands, as well as single-pass interferometric imaging in the X and S bands.

 Precise surveying of Earth's surface along predefined flight paths

-This large-scale system is used to develop innovative signal processing methods and test new measure-ment processes in the fields of the environment, transport and security.
-For this purpose, F-SAR con-ducts targeted scientific flight campaigns, often in conjunction with external research institutions.
-The data obtained forms the basis for further research and teaching in Earth observation and environmental sciences.
-Expertise relating to synthetic-aperture radar technology and its applications is essential for the conception and optimisation of future satellite missions (such as High Resolution Wide Swath (HRWS), Tandem-L, BIOMASS).
-The same applies to future airborne systems, such as those focused on the monitoring and protection of coastal waters.
+The large-scale research facility is used to develop new types of signal processing methods and to test new measurement techniques in the fields of environment, transport and security.
+For this purpose, regularly scientific flight campaigns are conducted with F-SAR, often in collaboration with external research institutes.
+The obtained data forms the basis for a wide range of further research activities in the fields of earth observation and environmental sciences.
+In addition, the knowledge gained on the technology and application of synthetic aperture radar provides essential information for the design and optimisation of current and future SAR satellite missions.